axibase/docs-util/guide.md

 ## Product Names

 * Shorten product names after you introduce the abbreviation.
-* Capitalize product name s unless you refer to a general concept in place of the product name.
+* Capitalize product names unless you refer to a general concept in place of the product name.
 * Articles may be omitted from product names in most cases.

-## Documentation Names

-* Axibase Documentation is a proper noun, capitalize Axibase Documentation every time.
-* When referring to a specific document or guide, you may leave the type of document lowercase.

 ## Issue Subjects